-So what are the things you need to concern yourself with and how can you come to a settlement agreement you both find fair?
+So what are the things you need to concern yourself with, how do you know what to ask for in a divorce settlement agreement, and how can you negotiate an agreement with your spouse you both find fair?

 The Elements of a Fair Settlement in Divorce:

-Before you can even begin to define what a fair settlement looks like, you need to understand the main elements that make up divorce settlements in the first place.
+Before you can even begin to define what a fair negotiated settlement looks like, you need to understand the main elements that make up a divorce settlement agreement in the first place.

-There are countless issues that need to be determined in the divorce process, but the 4 major subjects to resolve in a divorce settlement are:
+There are countless issues that need to be determined in the divorce process, but the 4 major subjects to negotiate and resolve in divorce settlement discussions are:

 - Parenting plan and child custody (parenting time);